SuperAkara/SuperAkara/README.md

 - 🌱 I’m currently learning **Godot, Wordpress and AI learning**

-- 👯 I’m looking to collaborate on **small game jam projects or web dev tools**
+- 👯 I’m looking to collaborate on **small game jam projects or your ideas**

 - 💬 Ask me about **my projects or anything!**